Safety Tips

 Using groups responsibly

-- Only invite people who should actually have access to that community's lost and found activity.
+- Only invite people who genuinely need access to that community's lost-and-found activity.

 - Be careful with school or child-related item details.